Mapping Hidden Heritage: Self-supervised Pre-training on High-Resolution LiDAR DEM Derivatives for Archaeological Stone Wall Detection: Acknowledgements

 \section{Acknowledgements}

-We thank Gunditj Mirring Traditional Owners Corporation (GMTOC) for providing the research data and overseeing its usage in this study, their invaluable cooperation, support, and meticulous efforts have significantly contributed to the quality of our research.
+We thank Gunditj Mirring Traditional Owners Corporation (GMTOC) for providing the research data and overseeing its use in this study.
+Their invaluable cooperation, support, and meticulous efforts significantly contributed to the quality of this research.